izugn/salifort_motor/README.md

 - Outliers: I create a helper fuction to calculate number of rows containing outliers in each column, then use 'tabulate' library for representing the results.
 Column 'time_spend_company' showing the lenght of tenure is the only non-binary column shownig 824 outliers.
 This can be a concern later, when I build a logistic regression model, which is more sensitive to out;iers that others.
 I shall consider removing these outliers based on the type of model I apply.

-Next, I perform several EDA steps and analyze relationships between variables
+Next, I analyze relationships between variables:
 - Calculate department size and turnover rates (how many employees left / stayed).

 Approach further segmentation and see
 - mean satisfaction level by department;
 - satisfaction levels by number of years spent at the company;